Proctor Silex

 Proctor Silex Co. was created in 1960 with the merger of Proctor Electric and the Silex Company.
+In 1966, SCM Corporation bought out Proctor-Silex.
 In 1988, Proctor Silex was acquired by NACCO Industries, Inc. In 1990, NACCO also acquired Hamilton Beach Brands as a subsidiary and merged the two companies.

 Proctor Silex made electrical household appliances like vacuum coffee makers.